 Following the completion of the project, a short online Grant Acquittal Form must be completed by the project lead.

-The project lead must provide a short PowerPoint presentation, using a presentation template that will be provided by the Student Experience Team, detailing an overview of the delivered activities.
+At conclusion of the activity, the project lead must provide a short PowerPoint presentation, using a presentation template that will be provided by the Student Experience Team, detailing an overview of the delivered activities.

 - Dolphin Swim